 Black History Month

-The BAME Liberation Officer Jay Chandler and the SU are organizing Black History Month!
+In October, the BAME Liberation Officer Jay Chandler and the SU organized Black History Month!

 The aims of Black History Month are to: